hoangatuan/SPM-Selective-Testing/README.md

 As the project grows, more and more tests are added.
 It makes **the time to run all the tests increase dramatically**.
 As your team grows, more and more times your team and your CI need to run the tests.
 Especially on CI, we normally clean and re-run all the tests, **regardless of the changes**.
-With `spm-selective-testing`, we can **run only the tests that have changed since the last successful test run**, reducing the time to run the tests significantly. 🚀
+With `spm-selective-testing`, we can **run only the tests that have changed since the last successful test run**, significantly reducing the time to run the tests. 🚀

 ## Selective Testing?

 As mentioned above, selective testing can **run only the tests that have changed**.
-So what is tests that have changed?
+So what are tests that have changed?

 > **A test target is marked as changed if its dependencies or it's source code has changed.**